pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration-file.md

 + Determines whether to set the `KILL` statement to be MySQL compatible
 + Default value: `false`
 + The behavior of `KILL xxx` in TiDB differs from the behavior in MySQL.
 TiDB requires the `TIDB` keyword, namely, `KILL TIDB xxx`.
 If `compatible-kill-query` is set to `true`, the `TIDB` keyword is not needed.
-+ This distinction is important because the default behavior of the MySQL command-line client, when the user hits `Ctrl + C`, is to create a new connection to the backend and execute the `KILL` statement in that new connection.
++ This distinction is important because the default behavior of the MySQL command-line client, when the user hits <kbd>Ctrl</kbd>+<kbd>C</kbd>, is to create a new connection to the backend and execute the `KILL` statement in that new connection.
 If a load balancer or proxy has sent the new connection to a different TiDB server instance than the original session, the wrong session could be terminated, which could cause interruption to applications using the cluster.
 Enable `compatible-kill-query` only if you are certain that the connection you refer to in your `KILL` statement is on the same server to which you send the `KILL` statement.

 ### `check-mb4-value-in-utf8`